fssfll/fssfll/spike/lessons/spike_basecode/spike_basecode.md

 The Bolton Robotics Base Code is a set of starter Python files designed to help students quickly get their Spike robot ready for FIRST Lego League challenges.
 It includes a pre-made robot class that handles things like motor ports, sensor setup, and wheel size, so you don’t have to start from scratch.
 This saves time and lets you focus more on solving problems and writing code.
 The base code also has a simple menu that lets you choose from up to nine programs, making it easy to switch between different tasks during practice or competition.
 Overall, it’s a helpful tool for getting organized, experimenting with ideas, and building smarter solutions faster.

 # How Do I Get the Base Robot Code?
-- Visit the GitHub repository where the Bolton Robotics Base Code is hosted: [Bolton Robotics Base Code Repository](https://github.com/fssfll/spike_basecode).
+- Visit the GitHub repository where the Bolton Robotics Base Code is hosted: [Bolton Robotics Base Code - Release 1](https://fssfll.github.io/fssfll/spike/lessons/spike_basecode/spike_basecode-release_1.zip)
 - On the GitHub page, click on the "Code" button and then select "Download ZIP" to download the entire project as a ZIP file.
 - Extract the downloaded ZIP file to a location on your computer and extract the contents.
 - Open Pybricks IDE or go to [code.pybricks.com](code.pybricks.com), click the "Import a file" icon, navigate to the folder where you extracted the Base Code, and add all the python files.